 Or from this menu, if you have a Profiles based – (Advanced method) Quick Menu:

-A profile is basically a collection of actions that can be triggered with a single tap (like a macro).
+A profile is basically a collection of actions that can be triggered with a single gesture (like a macro).

 As an example, imagine that when reading some type of books, you always: